-The goal of the Bank Account Administration Policy is to minimize the risks associated with banking and maximizing the relationships at the financial institutions where ACA does business.
+The goal of the Bank Account Administration Policy is to minimize the risks associated with banking and maximizing the relationships at the financial institutions where the ACA does business.

-It is ACA's general treasury policy that all treasury and related transactions are coordinated and managed by Accounting.
+It is the ACA's general treasury policy that all treasury and related transactions are coordinated and managed by Accounting.

-All accounts established and maintained by ACA shall be clearly identified in ACA's books and records and shall be in the name of ACA or the fund to which the monies belong to.
-ACA's CFO must provide a documented approval for any and all deviations from this policy.
+All accounts established and maintained by the ACA shall be clearly identified in the ACA's books and records and shall be in the name of the ACA or the fund to which the monies belong.
+The ACA's CFO must provide a documented approval for any and all deviations from this policy.